grafana/grafana/docs/sources/administration/service-accounts/create-service-account.md

 You can create a service account in the service account tab of the organization.
 To manage your computed workload with a user that is not tied to a user specifically.

-Consider the following restriction when you create a service account:
+Consider the following restrictions when you create a service account:

 - A service account is identified by its name, which is unique to the entire suite of organizations.
 The name is set upon creation of the service account
 - Service accounts live on a organizational level and are restricted as such